Continuing Education Activity

 - Identify the approved indications for neurokinin-1 (NK-1) receptor blockers.

 - Review the adverse events and contraindications of neurokinin-1 (NK-1) receptor blockers.

 - Outline interprofessional team strategies for improving care coordination and communication to advance appropriate clinical outcomes with neurokinin-1 (NK-1) receptor blocker therapy to treat nausea and vomiting and drive the optimal outcomes.

-Neurokinin-1 (NK-1) receptor antagonists are a new class of antiemetic drugs that possess unique anxiolytic, antidepressant, and antiemetic properties.
-The discovery of neurokinin-1 (NK-1) receptor blockers was a crucial point in the prevention of emesis associated with cancer chemotherapy.
+Neurokinin-1 (NK-1) receptor antagonists are a class of antiemetic drugs that possess unique anxiolytic, antidepressant, and antiemetic properties.
+The discovery of neurokinin-1 (NK-1) receptor blockers was crucial in preventing emesis associated with cancer chemotherapy.

 There are currently no off-label uses for neurokinin-1 receptor antagonists reported.